United States Air Force Plant 42: Museums

-The Blackbird Airpark Museum, part of Air Force Flight Test Museum, and the adjacent Joe Davies Heritage Airpark (formerly Palmdale Plant 42 Heritage Airpark) have recently been opened on Plant 42 property along Avenue P (both are free to the public) with displays of the SR-71, U-2, Century Series fighters and other aircraft designed, engineered, manufactured, and flight tested at its facilities.

-The Blackbird Airpark Museum is an extension of the AFFT Museum at Edwards AFB, while the Heritage Airpark is operated by the City of Palmdale.
+Two museums are located adjacent to Plant 42: the Blackbird Airpark Museum and the Joe Davies Heritage Airpark.
+The Blackbird Airpark Museum displays 4 Cold War-era reconnaissance aircraft which were developed by the Lockheed Corporation, while the Joe Davies Heritage Airpark displays 22 aircraft from multiple manufacturers which were designed, built, and flown at Plant 42.

 History

 The origins of Plant 42 go to the early 1930s, when a small airstrip was built in the desert.
 It was listed in 1935 documentation as CAA Intermediate #5.
 It was established by the Bureau of Air Commerce (later the Civil Aeronautics Administration) who maintained a network of emergency landing fields.
 It provided a pilot in distress with a better alternative than landing on a public road or a farmer's field.

 World War II

 In 1940, Palmdale Army Airfield was activated as a United States Army Air Corps (later Air Forces) airfield for use as an emergency landing strip and for B-25 Mitchell medium bomber support training during World War II.
 It was one of many intermediate fields that were used as auxiliary fields or emergency landing fields by the AAF during World War II.
 Their dispersion along the air routes, their infrequent use, and their U.S. government ownership made them ideal for use by military aircraft.
 It acted as a sub-base for Muroc Army Airfield and Hammer Army Airfield.